brunacmendes/data_science/README.md

 ## About me

 I am always open to new challenges and developing new skills because I believe multi disciplinarity can enhance personal and professional lifes.
 I'm currently a Data Science student building knowledge to solve real problems using data.
-My academic background includes a Bachelor's degree in Computer Science at Instituto Federal de Educação, Ciência e Tecnologia de Minas Gerais (IFMG), with technical proficiencies in Python, Computer Vision, Machine Learning and years of experience developing software and improving my programming logic.
+My academic background includes a Bachelor's degree in Computer Science at Instituto Federal de Educação, Ciência e Tecnologia de Minas Gerais (IFMG), with technical proficiencies in Python, Computer Vision, Machine Learning and years of experience developing software.